marindeveloper/Undertale-Reset-Tool/README.md

 ## Undertale Reset Tool
 A lightweight Python tool that automatically monitors your UNDERTALE save folder to detect and count resets.

-Designed specifically for speedrunners to keep track of **True Resets** (where save files are physically deleted) so that each run can be legal.
+Designed specifically for speedrunners to keep track of **resets** (where save files are physically deleted) so that each run can be legal.
 In-game resets do not count, since they don’t delete the save files from the folders.
 Runs using only in-game resets are not legal for speedrunning.

 ---
 <img width="550" height="405" alt="Screenshot 2025-12-23 195848" src="https://github.com/user-attachments/assets/6112ed6b-8b32-466e-8ebf-9084332cede8" />